joaomelo/lib-template/README.md

-# LIBRARY
+# Library

-What is the purpuse of this library
+This section should be used to state the purpuse of the library.

+## Motivation

+The central problem that justify the creation of this library, this makes clear the relevance of the solution.

+## Usage

+Maybe some small text that gives a broad sense of how to library is used than a call to let's start installing our package and keep the explanation going on.

-## Installation
+### Installation

-install with npm with the command `npm install @joaomelo/library`
+Install with npm with the command `npm install @joaomelo/library`

-## Getting Started
+### Getting Started

-You use the library like this
+Here you describe the basic usage scenario of the library.

     //a.js
     import { bla } from '@joaomelo/library';